 Roberto F. Carlos

-I am an Assistant Professor in the Department of Political Science at the University of Georgia in Athens.
+I am an Assistant Professor in the Department of Government at the University of Texas at Austin and will be joining the Department of Political Science at the University of Michigan in Summer 2025.